 These cookie dough macarons taste just like you're eating a bowl of rich buttery cookie dough!
-This step-by-step French macaron recipe is easy to follow and will show you how to make these decadent cookies with cookie dough-flavored buttercream with success!

 They end up tasting just like edible chocolate chip cookie dough which is so hard to beat!

 why you'll love these cookie dough macarons